AmeerD/AmeerD.github.io/_pages/reading.md

 * The Emperor of Gladness, Ocean Vuong
 * Frozen in Time, Owen Beattie and John Geiger
 * The Secret History, Donna Tartt
+* On the Calculation of Volume, Solvej Balle

 ## On my Watchlist
 * Lost Horizon, James Hilton